 Manfred Trojahn was born in Cremlingen near Braunschweig in 1949.
 He studied orchestral music in Braunschweig and composition with Diether de la Motte in Hamburg.

 With his works he has received numerous scholarships and prizes for his work, including the Study Foundation of the German People (1971), the Stuttgart Award for Young Composers (1972), International Rostrum of Composers, Paris (1978), the Academia Tedesca Villa Massimo in Rome (1979/80), Sprengel Music Prize, Hannover (1980), Deutscher Musikautorenpreis by GEMA (2009).

 In 1979-80 Trojahn spent a one-year residence at Villa Massimo, Rome.
-He is Professor of Composition at the Robert-Schumann-Hochschule in Düsseldorf and member of the Bavarian Academy of Fine Arts, Munich, Free Academy of the Arts, Hamburg, the Academy of the Arts, Berlin, and the Academy of Science and Arts of North Rhine-Westphalia.
+He was Professor of Composition at the Robert-Schumann-Hochschule in Düsseldorf until 2017 and is a member of the Academies of Fine Arts in Düsseldorf, Hamburg, Berlin and Munich.

 He lives in Düsseldorf and Paris.